 The PIMHT also provide specialist community interventions in the following areas:

-- Perinatal mental health: Our perinatal clinicians have strong links with other community services, including specialist midwives, health visitors and consultant psychiatrist.
-They aim to identify mental health issues during pregnancy or up to 12 months postnatal, mainly engaging with clients with low – moderate risk factors and absence of psychotic illness.
-They conduct assessments, care planning, interventions and provide multi agency support for women according to need at various clinical bases, Women’s Unit Blackpool Victoria Hospital, Children’s Centres or in the home.
+- Perinatal mental health: Our Perinatal clinicians have strong links with other community services, including Specialist Midwives, Health Visitors and Consultant Psychiatrists.
+They aim to identify mental health issues during pregnancy or up to 12 months postnatal, mainly engaging with clients with low to moderate risk factors and absence of psychotic illness.
+They conduct assessments, care planning, interventions and provide multi agency support for women according to need at various clinical bases, Women’s Unit Blackpool Victoria Hospital, children’s centres or in the home.
 View Leaflet

-- Families In Need practitioners: The Families in Need (FIN) clinicians are based at Blackpool Police station and locality clinics.
+- Families In Need practitioners: The Families in Need (FIN) clinicians are based at Blackpool Police Station and locality clinics.
 The majority of assessments are conducted in the client’s home or family centres.
-Staff work collaboratively with the wider FIN team (social workers, police, substance misuse workers, support workers) offering mental health input to the adults of the high risk /complex families in Blackpool.
+Staff work collaboratively with the wider FIN team (Social Workers, Police, Substance Misuse workers, Support workers) offering mental health input to the adults of the high risk /complex families in Blackpool.

 - Consultant Psychiatrist: The Psychiatrist provides consultation and advice to GPs and primary care colleagues and also undertakes outpatient appointments: The clinics are non-caseload holding, providing psychiatric evaluation for non-emergency patients who require mental health diagnosis or diagnosis review and management, working with MH colleagues to identify and managing symptoms to minimise risk and the effective use of medication.